Quinou-kun/MongoProject/README.md

 ```
 Go to localhost:8080
+Choose transports with the menu bar
 Go to the search bar
+Type "p"
-Choose an event
+Click on an event
-Choose transports with the menu bar
+Click on the event icon
+CLick on "Comment m'y rendre"
 Enjoy !
 ```